 Supporters of the penny don’t buy this argument.
 Americans for Common Cents, the pro-penny group funded by the zinc industry, calls the claim “absurd.”
 In the first place, the group argues, employees who spend less time counting out change won’t necessarily spend it on other, more useful tasks.

 It also says there are “many reasons to believe” that time spent at the register could actually increase, rather than decrease, if pennies are eliminated.
 However, it doesn’t say what those reasons are.

 Despite what the old song says, pennies don’t really come from heaven.
 They come from mines in the earth — zinc mines, mostly, because pennies are more than 97% zinc.
 As the U.S. Mint explains, the copper surface of a penny accounts for only 2.5% of its metal content.

 Producing pennies also uses a great deal of energy.
-It takes energy to extract the zinc from the ore, to roll it out and stamp it into coins, and, not trivially, to transport the coins to banks.
+It takes energy to extract the zinc from the ore, roll it out, stamp it into coins, and transport the coins to banks.
 Because pennies are worth so little, they’re much heavier than any other coin in proportion to their value.
-DesignLife-Cycle.org, a site created by students at the University of California, calculates that just transporting pennies to banks – not even counting any of the other stages of their production – puts about 1.5 million metric tons of carbon dioxide (CO2) into the atmosphere each year.

 4. They Cost the Government Money

-As a result, the Mint just has to keep making more pennies at a loss.
-In 2014, the Mint shipped out more pennies than nickels, quarters, and dimes put together — over 7.9 billion coins.
-That adds up to a loss of over $55 million for that year alone.
+As a result, the Mint has to keep making more pennies.
+In 2020, the Mint shipped out more pennies than nickels, quarters, and dimes put together — over 8 billion coins.
+That adds up to a loss of over $61 million for that year alone.